Benefits of Confocal Microscopy for Live Cell Imaging

 As light passes through the series of pinholes, each is imaged by the objective to a spot on the specimen which emits a fluorescence that can be recorded once it passes back through the pinholes.
 The disc effectively serves as several thousand confocal microscopes all operating in parallel meaning several thousand points on the specimen are illuminated at the same time.
 This parallelism means that saturation is avoided and lower flurophore concentrations can be used.
 As the disc spins at high-speeds of 6000 rpm, spaces between the pinholes are filled in, generating a real-time confocal image that can be seen with the naked eye2.

-Recently, Andor, a leading manufacturer of high-performance cameras and microscopy systems, has optimized spinning-disk technology to develop a powerful spinning-disk confocal imaging platform called Dragonfly.
+Andor has recently optimized spinning-disk technology to develop a powerful spinning-disk confocal imaging platform called Dragonfly.
 Andor’s Dragonfly builds on and further optimizes the Nipkow or spinning disk technology to offer an unprecedented combination of speed, sensitivity and resolution5.The Dragonfly features a dual spinning disc which is equipped with an array of micro-lenses for each pinhole to maximize the transmission of light.
 This ensures a highly efficient coupling of the laser to the pinholes, meaning less laser power is needed to achieve high quality confocal images4.

 In the life science research setting, which increasingly demands more expedient delivery of results and accelerated throughput, this powerful new platform provides a fast, sensitive and high-resolution confocal imaging platform.
 The Dragonfly High-Speed Confocal Platform is suitable for the high-throughput, real-time visualization of molecules, structures and dynamic events within living cells.
 Furthermore, Imaris software allows further visualisation and analysis of your image data.